Power-Components/powergrid-doc/docs/table/action-rules.md

 A common example is to list products of stock with a red background and without the "Order" button.

-PowerGrid offers a set of `Action Rules` which can be combined to control style, content, and behavior of `Action Buttons` and table rows.
+PowerGrid offers a set of `Action Rules` which can be combined to control style, content, and behavior of `Action Buttons`, `Action Checkboxes` and table rows.

 ## Usage